Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Introduction

 This work is a synthesis of several existing methods, with the addition of a few new ideas.
 The most relevant prior work is that of Boole, who presented several innovations in his 1854 treatise on the \emph{Laws of Thought} \cite{boole}.
 Boole demonstrated that logical propositions can be represented as algebraic formulas; more specifically, that statements of what we now call propositional calculus can be expressed as polynomials with real-number coefficients.
 Boole showed how to compute interesting results about logical propositions by solving systems of polynomial equations.
 Boole also showed useful relationships between statements of logic and statements of probability.
 In the late 20th century Pearl and others developed techniques for graphical probability models (Bayesian networks) which offer several benefits regarding representation and inference \cite{pearl,koller-friedman}.
-Several investigators have described methods for symbolic inference in probability networks, which can be used to calculate polynomial expressions for queried probabilities \cite{darwiche,castillo-networks,dambrosio,ideal-lisp}.
-Boole already formulated optimization problems with polynomial objectives and constraints derived from logical formulas and from probability expressions; he solved these problems by \emph{ad hoc} algebraic manipulations \cite{boole}.
-Now there are general methods for solving linear and nonlinear polynomial optimization problems.
+Several investigators have described methods for symbolic inference in probability networks; these methods can be used to calculate polynomial formulas for queried probability expressions \cite{darwiche,castillo-networks,dambrosio,ideal-lisp}.
+Boole already formulated optimization problems with polynomial objectives and constraints derived from probability expressions; he solved his problems by \emph{ad hoc} algebraic manipulations \cite{boole}.
+Today there are general methods for solving linear and nonlinear polynomial optimization problems.
 For the linear case, efficient computational methods were developed in the middle of the 20th century \cite{dantzig,luenberger}.
 It remains a challenge to compute exact global solutions to unrestricted nonlinear polynomial optimization problems; there are many promising methods which use various kinds of approximation \cite{bertsekas,sherali,li,norman-nlp}.